jorinvo/googlesheets-sql-sync/README.md

 ```

 2. Now fill out the missing information in the config file.
-  1. User your Google credentials from above.
+  1. Use your Google credentials from above.
   2. Specify at least one target and one sheet using that target.
   3. You can find more DB options in the [JDBC docs](https://jdbc.postgresql.org/documentation/head/connect.html).
   4. Name the `table` as you wish for it to appear in your database.